BrentBaker0918/SET-Resonance-Theory/README.md

 - `validation/`: Datasets and comparisons supporting Baker’s Law
 - `notebooks/`: Python tools and models (coming soon)

+> **Note:** This repository is under active development.
+Supporting materials will expand following arXiv publication.

 ## 👁‍🗨 For Reviewers or Early Visitors

-This repository exists to support transparency, reproducibility, and expansion of SET.
+This repository exists to support transparency, reproducibility, and structured growth of the SET model.
 If you are reviewing or evaluating this work, feel free to open an issue or reach out via ORCID.

 ## 🌱 What's Next

-Future sections will cover:
+Future sections will include:
-- SET nuclear geometry and stability spectrum
+- Detailed SET rule systems and derivation layers
-- Application to chemistry, particle decay and field quantization
+- SET applications to particle decay and field quantization
-- SET interpretation of general relativity and electromagnetism
+- Predictive validation datasets and resonance structure visualizations

 ## 📜 License